 While lower prices are the primary benefit today, airlines may incorporate other incentives to encourage market adoption of NDC content such as leveraging corporate agreements or traveler loyalty programs.

-The trade-off for these lower fares comes in the form of overall program compatibility.
+The trade-off for these lower fares may come in the form of overall program compatibility.
 As airlines continue to transition the distribution of their content to NDC channels, technologies supporting the wider managed travel industry will be evolving in concert.
 Each airline is operating under its own strategic plan.
 Therefore, the pace of change will vary by airline as will the potential for certain content to be unsuitable for the managed travel program.

 This could lead to:

-• Temporary disruptions to normal servicing capabilities or downstream processes.
+- Temporary disruptions to normal servicing capabilities or downstream processes.

-• An increase in the average servicing time for complex customer issues.
+- An increase in the average servicing time for complex customer issues.

-• Loss in agency control of, or exposure to, a customer’s booking.
+- Loss in agency control of, or exposure to, a customer’s booking.

-• Inconsistency in content availability or fare price between online (SAP Concur Travel) and offline (advisor-supported) booking channels.
+- Inconsistency in content availability or fare price between online (SAP Concur Travel) and offline (advisor-supported) booking channels.

-• Frequently fluctuating fares or offerings distinct to an individual customer.
+- Frequently fluctuating fares or offerings distinct to an individual customer.

 How The Travel Team is Approaching NDC

 The Travel Team is committed to a sustainable adoption of NDC that balances traveler experience with the preservation of key value drivers of a managed travel program.
 Though trade-offs do remain, NDC is a focal point of the future for airline content distribution and as such, The Travel Team is taking a proactive approach to its inclusion.
-This includes the booking of NDC content when it is the same price or lower than its legacy (EDIFACT) equivalent in the offline environment.
-In doing so, we endeavor to minimize any traveler-facing impacts that may occur.
+This includes the booking of NDC content when it is lower than its legacy (EDIFACT) equivalent in the offline environment.

-NDC Strategy Across Major North American Carriers
+NDC Strategy and Status Across Major North American Carriers

 American Airlines